openssl/technical-policies/policies/branch-policy.md

 As a legacy exception to the rule above, the branch where the development of OpenSSL-1.1.1 fix releases is happening is called `OpenSSL_1_1_1-stable`.

-Next-major: The branch where the development of the next major release is happening is called `openssl-x.0` where `x` is the next major version number.
+Future-major: The branch where the development of the future major release is happening is called `openssl-x.0` where `x` is the next major version number.
 If at some point a decision is made to change the major version, the branch is renamed accordingly.